chriseaton/spell/README.md

 3. Shipper = /api/shipping (Web Service)
     WITH
         - Authentication (Header)
-        - Customer.UID (Parameter)
+        - Customer:UID (Parameter)
     WHERE
-        - Shipper.shippingMethod = truck
+        - Shipper:ShippingMethod = truck
-        - AND Shipper.country = USA
+        - AND Shipper:Country = USA
         - AND Shipper is ((Valid Shipper))
 4. Order = ((New Order))